 At 6 months old, our baby got the 3rd dose for the 6 in one vaccine.
 But on the official immunization record of baby – only 3 were indicated “Hexa3”.
 The brand name of the given vaccine is Infanrix by GSK.
 This vaccine price is P4,000.

 At 7 months – Our baby just had a measles vaccine, price was P1,500.
 The pedia did not attached the vaccine sticker so I don’t know the brand name and company maker for the vaccine for measles administered to our little one.

-At 10 months – upcoming vaccine schedule is for Japanese Encephalitis.
+At 11 months – upcoming vaccine is the Flu Vaccine or Influenza Vaccine.

 These are the upcoming vaccines for our baby spread-out as she grows older, I will update this post after vaccination: